 Experiential Learning – Honors courses incorporate a more hands-on approach to learning through field trips and volunteer service meant to engage the students and educate outside the classroom.

-Faculty – The Honors faculty are specially selected by the Director of the Honors Institute and attend annual training on teaching in Honors.
+Faculty – The Honors faculty are specially selected by the Director of the Honors Program and attend annual training on teaching in Honors.

 Priority Registration – Honors students who meet with their Honors academic advisor each semester are granted priority registration, providing the opportunity for first selection of courses, class times, and professors.

-Transfer/Scholarship Assistance – The Director of the Honors Institute works with Honors students to negotiate scholarships and transfer opportunities on their behalf.
-Students graduating from the Honors Institute have been accepted to these colleges and universities.
+Transfer/Scholarship Assistance – The Director of the Honors Program works with Honors students to negotiate scholarships and transfer opportunities on their behalf.
+Students graduating from the Honors Program have been accepted to these colleges and universities.